cko22/Limit_Order_Book/README.md

 The objectives of this project are:
 - To build a limit order book
-- To build an efficient price/time matching engine
+- To build an efficient price/time matching engine using STL containers

 # References
 1. https://www.oxford-man.ox.ac.uk/projects/market-simulator/